Shaun Norris: Early life

-Basketball
+Basketball career

-Norris's wheelchair basketball classification is 3.0 ppints, and he is a shooting guard.
+Norris's wheelchair basketball classification is 3.0, and he is a shooting guard.
 His ability to play wheelchair basketball has been supported by the Western Australian Institute of Sport Individual Athlete Support Program.

 National team

 When competing for the national team, Norris wears number 7.

 Paralympics

 Norris was part of the silver medal-winning Australia men's national wheelchair basketball team at the 2004 Summer Paralympics.
 He was also part of the gold medal-winning Australia men's national wheelchair basketball team at the 2008 Summer Paralympics, for which he received a Medal of the Order of Australia.

 At the 2012 Summer Paralympics he was part of the Australian men's wheelchair team that won silver.

 Norris was chosen to be a part of the team sent to represent Australia at the 2016 Paralympics where they finished sixth.

 At the 2020 Tokyo Paralympics, the Rollers finished fifth with a win–loss record of 4–4.
+At the 2024 Paris Paralympics, he was a member of the Rollers that finished fifth with a win/loss record of 3-3.